 Courses might prompt you to think through your situation and provide additional information, but they won't sit down with you and create a strategy for your unique situation.
 There is no substitute for human interaction for kicking ideas back and forth and creating a plan.

-Hopefully, this guide was helpful in explaining when you may want to take a course, and when you would want to hire a coach.
+Hopefully, this guide helped explain when you may want to take a course and when you would want to hire a coach.